 Please explore our AGILE website for additional strategies that would best support your academic efforts in the remainder of the semester, many of which are summarized on our Online Course Tips for Success handout.
 Also, since every course experience is going to be different, we encourage you to stay in touch with your faculty, reaching out to them with any questions, big or small.

-To continue to protect you as well as our student employees from potential exposure to the COVID-19 virus, we’re going to be providing all of our peer support services live online via Zoom throughout the summer.
+To continue to protect you as well as our student employees from potential exposure to the COVID-19 virus, we’re going to be providing all of our peer support services live online via Zoom throughout the fall semester.

 Click the following links* to easily view available appointments and schedule a time to meet with a trained peer:

 - Tutoring: Subject-Based Tutoring

 *you must use your Maine Street login credentials.

 For more information on what Zoom will allow you and your tutor to do during an appointment, including how to work together and details on each of the Zoom functions, please visit the Meet With A Subject-Based Tutor Online or Meet With A Writing Assistant Online pages.
 Need help?
 This video, created by one of the Learning Commons tutors, walks students through the process of scheduling an appointment.

 Library services remain available to support research, and online instruction, including access to electronic resources.
 Please visit the Remote Library Resources page for detailed information, including how to connect with a librarian via Ask-a-Librarian chat.

 Please also visit the "USM Libraries - Research & Tutoring Assistance" Zoom meeting space, created to serve as the Library and Learning Commons frontline service in order to provide library and reference support, in addition to assisting students with questions about online tutoring and academic support options, scheduling tutoring appointments, and using the Zoom platform for tutoring.
 This Zoom help space is monitored by Library staff and student Navigators and will operate Monday-Friday, 12pm-4pm for Fall 2020.